alcole/turbine-pipeline/readme.md

 ## Overview
 Pipeline to ingest and transform the sensor data

-Uses a medallion multihop approach with Delta Live Tables (DLT).
+Uses a medallion multi-hop approach with Delta Live Tables (DLT).
-Python functions are provided to the pipeline to allow for isolation of functionality and testing
+Python functions are provided to the pipeline to allow for isolation of functionality and reusability to support testing

-* load_data.py loads the raw data from the cloud location into the Bronze table
+* `load_data.py` loads the raw data from the cloud location into the Bronze table
-* clean_data.py creates the standard deviation of the data set and tests the data quality before loading to Silver tables
+* `clean_data.py` creates the standard deviation of the data set and tests the data quality before loading to Silver tables
-* publish_data.py aggregates the data and creates a summary view of the data by turbine id and date
+* `publish_data.py` aggregates the data and creates a summary view of the data by turbine id and date in a gold table

 ![alt text](images/image.png)